Jorge Comas (footballer): Club career

-In 1986 Comas joined Boca Juniors where he improved his goalscoring ratio, scoring 63 goals in 127 games in all competitions.
-Despite of having played only 4 years for the Xeneize, he was the 2nd topscorer of 1986–87 season with 19 goals.
+In 1986 Comas joined Boca Juniors where he improved his goal scoring ratio, scoring 63 goals in 127 games in all competitions.
+Despite having played only 4 years for the Xeneize, he was the 2nd top scorer of 1986–87 season with 19 goals.
 Comas formed a remembered attacking line with right-winger Alfredo Graciani and centre-forward Jorge Rinaldi.

 In 1989 Comas joined Mexican side Veracruz, where he became a fan favourite after being the top scorer for the 1989–90 season.
 He played for the "Tiburones Rojos" until 1994 when he returned to Argentina and his first club; Colón de Santa Fe.

 After retiring as a player Comas has become a striking coach with several Mexican clubs including Celaya, León, Cruz Azul and Veracruz.

 International career

 1988 Summer Olympic Games

 He played on the Argentine team which took part at the 1988 Summer Olympic Games.

 Personal life

 His career in Mexico was documented by Duolingo to train Spanish speakers.